• Training

 For decades, organizational learning and development teams have sought to tap into the potential of that 90% — to capture, curate, and share the deep knowledge distributed across the minds of every employee in their organization.
-Toward this effort, one-to-many communication tools, like enterprise social networks, have begun to allow simple exchanges of information between team members, while “brown bag” employee presentations and Wiki knowledge bases have attempted to document complex knowledge.
+Toward this effort, one-to-many communication tools, like enterprise social networks, have begun to allow simple information exchanges between team members.
+At the same time, “brown bag” employee presentations and Wiki knowledge bases have attempted to document complex knowledge.

 Though each represented real improvements, none of these solutions have offered the silver bullet to make social learning a reality.
 None appears to be a working alternative to walking down the hall and asking the expert for an answer in plain terms.